vivid-planet/comet/docs/docs/migration/migration-from-v5-to-v6.md

     export {};
     ```

-4. Create Services necessary for the UserPermission-Module (either in a new module or where it fits best)
+4. Create necessary services for the `UserPermissionsModule` (either in a new module or where it fits best)

     ```ts
     // Attention: might already being provided by the library which syncs the users